 Integrated Science (Explorations)

 An “integrated science” course serves the purpose of a “general science” course covering both the physical and life sciences.
 These courses are “integrated” in that the fields of science are not compartmentalized.
 Biology, for example, is discussed in the physics chapters and elsewhere as is appropriate.
-Both of our integrated science courses (high school and jr. high) are still under construction.
-However, they already have much to offer, such as reading and video assignments, automated quizzes, and the grade book.
-Furthermore, the textbooks are now published and available.
-Thus we are offering our integrated science self-study courses as “early release” at a steeply discounted price.
+For example, in describing the physics concept of inertia, we show how this applies to the inner workings of our ears and our sense of balance.

 1. Copy this Course ID: CISEFull

 2. Paste the Course ID into Conceptual Academy’s registration page.

 Full Version (25 – 36 weeks)